lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 In Backend.AI, you can set a limit on the total amount of resources available for each user and group.
-Resource limits per group can only be set through the enterprise-dedicated administrator GUI console, but resource limits per user (precisely user's keypair) can be set in the user GUI console.
+Resource limits per group can only be set through the enterprise-dedicated administrator GUI Hub, but resource limits per user (precisely user's keypair) can be set in the user GUI console.

 Log in to the user GUI Console with an administrator account to check the